bcgov/design-system/components/abbreviations/README.md

 > Last Updated: May 30, 2019

-# Abbreviation
+# Abbreviations & Acronyms
-An abbreviation is a shortened form of a word, phrase, or name where the abbreviation has not become part of the language.
+An abbreviation or acronym is a shortened form of a word, phrase, or name.
 They are often used to reduce redundancy within a body of text.

 ## Example
 <component-preview path="components/abbreviations/sample.html" height="100px" width="800px"> </component-preview>

 ## Use This For:
-* Formal titles or names that occur frequently in your writing
+* Providing the full name of an abbreviation or acronym

 ## Design Guidance
-* When you want to use abbreviations make sure the word, phrase, or name you are shortening is written out in full the first time it is mentioned.
+* Give the full name and put the abbreviation or acronym in parentheses the first time you use them.
+For example, Provincial sales tax (PST)
+* For more information on using abbreviations and acronyms read the guide on [Writing for the Web] (https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/web-content-development-guides/writing-for-the-web/web-style-guide/abbreviations)

 ## Rationale
-* Abbreviations can result in new words and phrases that do not exist in the language of communication.
-Screenreaders and assistive technologies cannot identify how to properly read abbreviations without being warned with proper tagging.
+* Screenreaders and assistive technologies cannot identify how to properly read abbreviations without being warned with proper tagging.

 Discuss this design on the [Abbreviation Github Issue](https://github.com/bcgov/design-system/issues/191)

 ## Accessibility
-This component has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
+This component has been built according to [WCAG 2.0 AAA](https://www.w3.org/TR/WCAG20/), the highest web accessibility standard.
+It successfuly meets criteria 3.1.4 which states the need for a mechanism to identify the expanded form or meaning of abbreviations for digital services.
 This component successfully includes the following accessibility features:

 ### Screen readers
 (coming soon)